-Required WIOA Youth Program Elements
+Required WIOA Youth Program Elements:

-Outline how you will accomplish the year-round youth services identified within the Scope of Work and the fourteen (14) required program elements that must be provided to participating youth.
+Outline how you will accomplish the year-round youth services identified within the Scope of Work and the fourteen (14) required WIOA youth program elements that must be provided to participating youth.
 Include how the services will help youth meet the primary objectives established by the Local Area, state and federal performance standards.

-To provide a path towards self-sufficiency, Proteus will offer a full menu of services to participating youth through in house offerings, AJCC Workforce Connection System and collaborating partners.
+To provide a path towards self-sufficiency, Proteus will offer a full menu of services to participating youth through in-house offerings, AJCC Workforce Connection System and collaborating partners.
 The 14 required youth elements will be available to all youth enrolled into the program:

-Tutoring: To ensure success with educational goals, ACAs will engage youth early on by meeting with them regularly and earning their trust.
+WIOA Youth Program Elements Describe how, where, and who will provide elements Tutoring, Study Skills Training, & Instruction To ensure success with educational goals, ACAs will engage youth early on by meeting with them regularly and earning their trust.
 Staff work closely with each youth to help increase each participant's performance at least one grade level, in reading and math.
-Initially, ACAs provide tutoring and help set up academic goals that are challenging, yet reasonable, based on each participant's initial assessment.
-Tutoring will be specifically geared toward each youth's area of deficiency helping them to reach their benchmarks.
+Initially,